mkimball14/blockchain_analytics/README.md

 ## NFT Blockchain Analytics
-Extracted NFT data on the Ethereum Blockchain using MySQL to gather insights from NFT transactions
+Extracted live CyrptoPunks NFT data on the Ethereum Blockchain using SQL to gather insights from NFT transactions